architech-boards/embedded-vision-st/source/qs.rst

 2. Extract and install the driver launching **dpinst_amd64.exe** if you have Windows 64-bit or **dpinst_x86.exe** if your Windows is 32-bit.
 If you don't know it just go in **Control Panel -> System** to check the version or if you have Windows 10 go to **Settings -> System -> About**.

-3. During the installation accept all the persmission requests.
+3. During the installation accept all the permission requests.

 4. Download accepting the agreement of the **stsw-link004 STM32 ST-LINK utility** from the `ST website <http://www.st.com/content/st_com/en/products/embedded-software/development-tool-software/stsw-link004.html>`_